Monthly Dividend Stock In Focus: Orchid Island Capital - Sure Dividend

 Looking back further, Orchid Island’s monthly dividend payout has been reduced multiple times since then.

-On an annualized basis, the trust has a current dividend payout of $1.92 per share.
-Based on its recent closing price, the stock offers a 16.5% dividend yield.
-This is a huge dividend yield, considering the average dividend yield of the S&P 500 Index is currently 1.7%.
+On an annualized basis, the trust has a current dividend payout of $1.44 per share.
+The stock offers a 17.9% dividend yield based on its recent closing price.
+This is a huge dividend yield, considering the average dividend yield of the S&P 500 Index is currently 1.4%.

 However, there are too many red flags for Orchid Island to be considered an attractive investment, including the trust’s multiple dividend cuts over the past few years and inconsistent profitability in that time.

-In addition, Orchid Island has issued shares at a high pace in recent years.
-While the trust reduced its shares outstanding 7.4% in 2018, Orchid Island’s share count has skyrocketed since 2013.
-This comes at a steep cost to shareholders in the form of heavy dilution.
+In addition, Orchid Island has issued shares at a rapid pace in recent years.
+Its share count has skyrocketed since 2013, but this comes at a steep cost to shareholders in the form of heavy dilution.

 With a volatile dividend history, Orchid Island is not an appealing choice for investors looking for steady dividend payouts from year to year.